manuGil/online-core/docs/source/data-quality.rst

 Attribute accuracy
 ^^^^^^^^^^^^^^^^^^

 Accuracy doesn't refer solely to positioning; it can also refer to attributes, in which case we call it |ltb| `Attribute accuracy`_.
-The two layers in your project contain altitudes of geomorphological features, i. e. 'peaks'.
+The two layers in your project contain altitudes of geomorphological features, i. e. *'peaks'*.
 The true values when it comes to attributes are also stored in the geodesic_marks layer.

 Task 3
    Using the Identify Tool like in the previous task.
-Make a quick comparison of the difference between the altitudes stored in the attribute **COTA_SINAL**  of the *geodesic_marks* layer, and the altitudes in the attribute **aster_gdem** of the *peaks* layer.
+Make a quick comparison of the difference between the altitudes stored in the attribute **COTA_SINAL**  of the *'geodesic_marks'* layer, and the altitudes in the attribute **aster_gdem** of the *'peaks'* layer.

 .. attention::
    **Question.**